Blue Eyed Soul (album)

 Blue Eyed Soul is the twelfth studio album by British pop group Simply Red.
 The album was released on 8 November 2019 by BMG.

 Chart performance

 The album debuted at number six on the UK Albums Chart, selling 9,772 copies in its first week.
 It is Simply Red's 14th top 10 album in the United Kingdom.

 Track listing

 The vinyl release has a slightly different song order from the CD and digital releases.
-Apparently, the preferred order is that of the vinyl release, which favours slower songs earlier.
+Hucknall's preferred order is that of the vinyl release, which moves the final song "Tonight" to the end of side one.